-Students are required to complete the Field Placement Application to begin the field planning process by the due date.
-The UT field coordinator will send this application to student when it is time to begin the field planning process.
+Students are required to complete the Field Placement Application by the due date to begin the field planning process.
 This application will give students the opportunity to share practice interests, experiences, and any unique needs with their field.
 This information is used by the UT field coordinator to identify prospective placements for each student.
 The UT field coordinator is responsible for initiating all contacts with agencies regarding student placement and facilitates the placement process for all students.
 Students are not to contact agencies or agency field instructors without prior permission from the UT field coordinator.